Joseph P. Kennedy Sr.: Hollywood

-Kennedy made huge profits from reorganizing and refinancing several Hollywood film studios.
-Film production in the U.S. was much more decentralized than it is today, with many different movie studios producing film product.
-One small studio was Film Booking Offices of America (or FBO), which specialized in Westerns produced cheaply.
+Kennedy generated windfall profits from reorganizing and refinancing several Hollywood film studios.
+He began with film distribution in New England, buying first movie theaters in Massachusetts, but quickly moved on to industry-wide arrangements and production.
+While still at Hayden, Stone & Co., Kennedy boasted to a colleague, "Look at that bunch of pants pressers in Hollywood making themselves millionaires.
+I could take the whole business away from them."
+One small studio, Film Booking Offices of America (FBO), specialized in Westerns produced cheaply.
 Its owner was in financial trouble, and asked Kennedy to help find a new owner.
 Kennedy formed his own group of investors and bought it for $1.5 million.